Fat2CS/Fat2CS/README.md

 Added the `Fri 3 Aug 2023`

-Last update on Thu Nov 27 2025
+Last update on Fri Nov 28 2025

-**35 day before 2026 ⏱** days before new years
+**34 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with cruelty, by Gabot ❤️